Mexican Train Rules

 Mexican Train Step by Step Rules

-The hub comprises of slots for each player where they can start their Personal Train of dominoes (typically only a player has access to it) and a slot for the Mexican Train where it is a public line of dominoes where all players can play onto.
+The hub comprises of slots for each player where they can start their Personal Train of dominoes (typically only a player has access to it) and a slot for the Mexican Train which it is a public line of dominoes that all players can play onto.

-Player plays a tile that end-matches the engine’s tile on the slot closest to them.
-Once started, the player can have access to their personal train as long as they can place.
+You plays a tile that end-matches the engine’s tile on the slot closest to you.
+Once started, you have access to your personal train as long as you can place.

-Player end matches tile to Engine tile on the slot designated for the Mexican Train.
+You end match a tile to the Engine tile on the slot designated for the Mexican Train.
 Normally, eligible for all players to play their dominoes.
 A marker may be placed and left on the Mexican Train to indicate it is an eligible train for play.
 The Mexican train can be started by any player during their turn if it hasn’t already been started.

 Playing of tiles